Fallennnnnn/KalbeNutritionals_VIX_DS/README.md

 # Project Result
 ## Data Ingestion and Exploratory Data Analysis using PostgreSQL and DBeaver
-First we need to install PostgreSQL and DBeaver in local computer and import dataset and use ; separator and this is the DBSchema
+First we need to install PostgreSQL and DBeaver in local computer and import dataset and use ; separator and this is the DBSchema <br>
 <img src="EDA_SQL/DBSchema.png" alt="Schema" width="500" height="auto"> <br>
 > This is the challenge result
 - Average Age Based on Gender <br>